AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ### Supplier Management

-Reward Gateway considers a supplier to be a third party provider of voucher and eGift codes.
-When the supplier is managed by the Business Unit, Reward Gateway considers these to be a “local supplier”.
-The Reward Gateway discounts platform makes use of these local suppliers, and their respective API connections in the checkout process when obtaining a voucher code for the purchaser.
+Company considers a supplier to be a third party provider of voucher and eGift codes.
+When the supplier is managed by the Business Unit, Company considers these to be a “local supplier”.
+The Company discounts platform makes use of these local suppliers, and their respective API connections in the checkout process when obtaining a voucher code for the purchaser.
 The Retail Meta API allows a Business Unit to onboard and manage suppliers for their retail offers in a self-service manner.
 Using the API a Business Unit can:

 - Obtain a list of local suppliers for the Business Unit
 -	Add a new local supplier